Nolte: 'Regular Diplomatic Channels' Make Mockery of the Constitution

 This is what we call gaslighting, this is where America’s coup plotters in the Deep State and media attempt to fool us into believing the following: it is illegal for the president to put in place his own foreign policy.

-The truth is this, at least to those of us who still revere the Constitution: there is only “regular diplomatic channel,” and that is whatever the hell the president says it is.
+The truth is this, at least to those of us who still revere the Constitution: there is only ONE “regular diplomatic channel,” and that is whatever the hell the president says it is.
 And when a bunch of unelected bureaucrats, like these crybabies witnesses (who witnessed nothing), accuse the president of ignoring “regular diplomatic channels” it is they who are making a mockery of the Constitution, it is they who are engaging in treasonous behavior, it is they putting themselves and their illegal “regular diplomatic channels” above the law.

 It comes down to this…